-Collection: Endive, Escarole, Chicory, Radicchio
+Endive, Escarole, Chicory, Radicchio

 Cichorium endiva & Cichorium intybus

 Radicchio (pronounced ra-dee-key-oh) is a leaf-type chicory that is sometimes known as Italian chicory.
-Grown as a leaf vegetable, it has a bitter and spicy taste which tends to mellow after being roasted or grilled.
+Grown as a leaf vegetable, it has a bitter and spicy taste that tends to mellow after being roasted or grilled.
 The roots of chicory varieties can be grown to a large size, dried, roasted, ground, and mixed with coffee to extend it or on its own as a substitute.

 Each packet contains one gram, which is approximately 450 seeds.